Ralph Fitch

-Career
+Early life and Family

+Family

 Fitch's place of birth has long been a mystery but recent research indicates that he was most likely born in All Saints' parish, Derby.

+Ralph Fitch is related to two notable men who would hold distinguished posts in the British-India Empire: Lieutenant-General Albert Fytche (1820-1892) and William Fytche (1716-1752).

+Early career

 The first known documentary reference to him is in the archives of the Worshipful Company of Leathersellers, of which he was a Freeman and from which Company he received a loan of £50 for two years, 1575–1577.

+Career Travelling

 In February 1583, he embarked in the Tyger for Tripoli (the seaport of Aleppo) in Syria, together with merchants John Newberry and John Eldred, a jeweller named William Leedes and a painter, James Story, all financed by the Levant Company.
 This was the latest in a series of English attempts to penetrate the trade of the Indian Ocean and the Far East, going back to Anthony Jenkinson's travels in Central Asia in the 1550s.
-From Aleppo, they reached the Euphrates, descended the river from Bir to Fallujah, crossed southern Mesopotamia to Baghdad, and dropped down the Tigris to Basra (May to July 1583).
-Here Eldred stayed behind to trade, while Fitch and the others sailed down the Persian Gulf to the Portuguese fortress and trading station at Ormuz, where they were promptly arrested as spies (at Venetian instigation, they claimed, as the Venetians resented the 16th-century Portuguese commercial monopoly in the Indian Ocean that called an end to centuries of Venetian, Genoese and Pisan – plus Catalan – dealings with Arab middlemen, down from the Middle Ages) and sent as prisoners to the viceroy of Portuguese Goa and Damaon (September to October).
+Fitch and his comrades reached the seaport of Aleppo in late April of 1583, then from Aleppo, they reached the Euphrates, descended the river from Bir to Fallujah (Iraq), crossed southern Mesopotamia to Baghdad, and dropped down the Tigris to Basra (May to July 1583).
+Here Eldred stayed behind to trade, while Fitch and the others sailed down the Persian Gulf to the Portuguese fortress and trading station at Ormuz, where they were promptly arrested as spies on the 9th of September (at Venetian instigation, they claimed, as the Venetians resented the 16th-century Portuguese commercial monopoly in the Indian Ocean that called an end to centuries of Venetian, Genoese and Pisan – plus Catalan – dealings with Arab middlemen, down from the Middle Ages) and sent as prisoners to the viceroy of Portuguese Goa and Damaon (September to October).